teuben/nemo/usr/amuse/README.md

 The command "mknemo amuse" is now aimed to steer the install of AMUSE within NEMO

-## spring 2025
+## 2025 notes:

-Early 2025, although the new install (which is laborious) works, there is the old less intrusive pip install.
+Early 2025, although the new developer install (which is laborious) works, there is the old less intrusive user based *pip install* .
 Here are the steps in a fresh NEMO install:

 ```
 cd $NEMO